Benedicta Boccoli

 Benedicta Boccoli (born 11 November 1966) is an Italian theater and movie actress.

 Biography

-Born in Milan on 11 November 1966 she moved to Rome with her family as a child.
-Her sister Brigitta is an actress, as well.
-She has also two brothers: Barnaby and Filippo.
+Born in Milan on 11 November 1966, she moved to Rome with her family as a child.
+Her sister Brigitta is also an actress.
+She has two brothers, Barnaby and Filippo.

-Known as an eclectic and versatile actress, she had her debut in television at a very early age (18 years).
-A few years later, she discovered that working in theater was where she truly belonged as an actress.
+Known for being an eclectic and versatile actress, she made her television debut at the age of 18.
+A few years later, she realized that her true passion as an actress lay in theatre.

-Actor and director Giorgio Albertazzi nicknamed her the Artistissima (the uber artist) because of her outstanding performances.
-She has also received favorable reviews in newspapers such as Corriere della Sera, la Repubblica, The Press, Time and La Gazzetta del Mezzogiorno.
+Actor and director Giorgio Albertazzi nicknamed her the Artistissima (the ultimate artist) due to her outstanding performances.
+She has also received favorable reviews in newspapers such as Corriere della Sera, La Repubblica, La Stampa, Il Tempo, and La Gazzetta del Mezzogiorno.

-Every Monday, she writes on Il Fatto Quotidiano, the heading Cosa resterà: it's the diary of a teen-ager of years '80/'90.
+Every Monday, she writes a column titled Cosa resterà for Il Fatto Quotidiano.
+It's a diary reflecting on the life of a teenager in the 1980s and 1990s.